How Does Round Robin Betting Work for Sports Betting?

 The “Number of Ways” Option in Round Robin Betting

 Selecting the “number of ways,” or parlay size, can be a bit confusing.
-If you’ve only chosen three lines, you can’t have a parlay size of over 2 lines.
+If you’ve only chosen three lines, you can’t have a parlay size of over two lines.

-However, if you were to choose four lines, you could either create a parlay that was 2 events or 3 events in size.
-Having selected four lines with a 2-event parlay, there would be 6 total combinations you could constru
+However, if you were to choose four lines, you could either create a parlay that was two events or three events in size.
+Having selected four lines with a two-event parlay, there would be six total combinations you could construct.

 “Number of Ways” Option in Action

-Say the 4 lines you selected were all moneyline bets on NFL Sunday Football.
+Say the four lines you selected were all moneyline bets on NFL Sunday Football.
 You chose the Dallas Cowboys, New York Giants, Philadelphia Eagles, and Seattle Seahawks to win their games.